Large Language Models as Realistic Microservice Trace Generators: Training LLMs for Microservice Traces

 \section{Training LLMs for Microservice Traces}

-Our goal is to train a generative model for microservice call graph traces, enabling end-users to simulate diverse scenarios like rare microservice invocations that exhibit high response times.
+Our goal is to train \sys{}, an LLM for microservice call graph traces, enabling end-users to simulate diverse scenarios, such as rare microservice invocations that exhibit high response times.
 To achieve this, we condition the model's output on user-specified attributes, including the invoked application, the number of microservice communications (\ie graph edges), and overall application latency.
 Given the limitations of existing trace generation methods, we leverage LLMs.
-We initialize our model from LLMs pre-trained on large text datasets, as these models have proven effective when adapted to specialized domains such as proteins~\citep{tag-llm} and code~\citep{roziere2023code}.
+We initialize our model from LLMs trained on large text datasets, as these models have proven effective when adapted to specialized domains such as proteins~\citep{tag-llm} and code~\citep{roziere2023code}.
 Moreover, LLMs support flexible conditioning mechanisms, including natural language prompts~\citep{Ouyang2022TrainingLM} and structured input sequences~\citep{borisov2023language}.

-This section describes our approach to training an LLM for microservice call graph generation in two stages.
-First, we pre-train the model to capture the interactions in real-world call graph data and introduce a recursive subgraph generation to enhance its ability to generate large, structured graphs.
-Second, we fine-tune the model with instruction tuning, enabling it to generate call graphs with user-specified attributes and ensuring constraint adherence through natural language reasoning.
+This section presents our two-stage approach for training \sys{} to generate microservice call graphs.
+First, we extend LLMs with additional pre-training on a large corpus of microservice call graph traces, allowing the model to capture interaction patterns in real-world call graphs.
+We also introduce recursive subgraph generation to improve its ability to produce large, structured graphs.
+Second, we instruction fine-tune the model, enabling it to generate call graphs with user-specified attributes and ensuring constraint adherence through natural language reasoning.